SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-cosmos-db.md

 The **Azure Cosmos DB - Audit** dashboard provides details about all data plane and control plane operations executed on the account.

 Use this dashboard to:
-* Monitor control plane requests which includes modifications to the regional failover policy, indexing policy, IAM role assignments, backup/restore policies, VNet and firewall rules, private links as well as updates and deletes of the account.
+* Monitor control plane requests which includes modifications to the regional failover policy, indexing policy, IAM role assignments, backup/restore policies, VNet and firewall rules, private links as well as updates, and deletes of the account.
-* Monitor data plane operations executed to create, update, delete or retrieve data within the account.
+* Monitor data plane operations executed to create, update, delete, or retrieve data within the account.

 <!-- <img src={useBaseUrl('https://sumologic-app-data.s3.amazonaws.com/dashboards/Azure-CosmosDB/Azure-CosmosDB-Storage-Overview.png')} alt="Azure Cosmos DB - Storage Overview" style={{border: '1px solid gray'}} width="800" /> -->

 ### Storage

-The **Azure Cosmos DB - Storage** dashboard provides details about data usage, document count and physical partition size by database.
+The **Azure Cosmos DB - Storage** dashboard provides details about data usage, document count, and physical partition size by database.

 Use this dashboard to:
 * Identify logical partition keys that have consumed more storage space than others.